edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

         + `ls -a` - list all files, even hidden ones without filenames
         + `ls -la` - list all files and permissions in a list format

-* *if you don't have a mac then talk about these commands*

 * Mac specific commands
     * `open .`
         + opens the current folder you are at in finder
     * `open <file name>`
         + open a specific file

-> Why do these commands when you can do it in the file system?
-Because you'll have to use the terminal or git bash to deploy your website to heroku or to use node - so we might as well start now

 * *When done going over these, slack out the above commands to the students*